czyxm/czyxm.github.io/_pages/about.md

 news: true # includes a list of news items
 latest_posts: false # includes a list of the newest posts
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

 I am currently a third-year PhD student advised by [Dr. Li Lu](https://lynnlilu.github.io) in the College of Computer Science and Technology at [Zhejiang University](https://www.zju.edu.cn/english/).
 I also earned my bachelor's degree from Zhejiang University in 2021.

 My research interests lie in AI security with a specific focus on [adversarial examples](https://karpathy.github.io/2015/03/30/breaking-convnets) and [backdoor learning](https://backdoor-learning-tutorial.github.io), especially their practical threats to intelligent audio systems.
-By “debugging” deep learning, i.e., investigating failures in learning-based systems, my research seeks to help build trustworthy AI systems in security-critical tasks.
+By “debugging” deep learning, my research seeks to help build trustworthy AI systems in security-critical tasks.